superwise-ai/elemeta/docs/metafeatures.rst

 .. code-block:: python

-    HintedProfanitySentenceCount()("fuck this sh!t, I want to fucking leave the country. but I am fine")
+    HintedProfanitySentenceCount()("Fuck this sh!t.
+I want to fucking leave the country, but I am fine")

 Will return 1.